Madison Elementary School District offers full-day kindergarten at all of our elementary schools and K-8 Traditional Academy.

 Students are grouped for literacy according to their academic needs.
 Those who meet district benchmarks are placed into an enriched group as described above, and those requiring additional support in literacy receive intervention.

 To register your child for kindergarten, please visit our enrollment page.

-Madison’s Community Education department handles the fee payments for the Summer Kindergarten Readiness program and payments for the fee-based full-day kindergarten program.
+Madison’s Community Education department handles the fee payments for the fee-based full-day kindergarten program.
 Please visit the Registrations & Payments page for more on registration dates and payment information.